 Node Pools is a new method for managing GPU and CPU resources by grouping the resources into distinct pools.
 With node pools:

-- You allocate Project and Department resources from these pools to be used by Workloads.
+- The administrator allocates Project and Department resources from these pools to be used by Workloads.

-- The administrator controls which workloads can use which resources, allowing an optimized utilization of resources according to more accurate customer needs.
+- The administrator controls which workloads can use which resources, allowing an optimized utilization of resources according to customer's specific mode of operation.

 User Interface Enhancements¶

 - The Departments screen has been revamped and new functionality added, including a new and clean look and feel, and improved search and filtering capabilities.

 - The Jobs screen has been split into 2 tabs for ease of use: